ddnexus/pagy/docs/api/frontend.md

 **Notice**: a Pagy dictionary file is a YAML file containing a few entries used internally in the the UI by helpers and templates through the [pagy_t](#pagy_tpath-vars) method.
 The file follows the same structure of the standard locale files for the `i18n` gem.

+Pagy can consume i18n using its own recommended [internal implementation](#pagy-i18n-implementation) or using the [standard I18n gem](#using-the-standard-i18n-gem)

 ### Pagy I18n implementation

 The pagy internal i18n implementation is ~18x faster and uses ~10x less memory than the standard `i18n` gem.

 Since Pagy version 2.0, you can use it for both single-language and multi-language apps.
-If (the rest of) your app is using i18n, it will work independently from the pagy i18n.
+If (the rest of) your app is using i18n, it will continue to work independently from the pagy i18n.

-The pagy internal i18n is implemented around the `Pagy::I18n` constant hash which contains the locales data needed to pagy and your app.
+The pagy internal i18n is implemented around the `Pagy::I18n` constant.
 You may need to configure it in the [pagy.rb](https://github.com/ddnexus/pagy/blob/master/lib/config/pagy.rb) initializer.

 #### Pagy::I18n.load configuration